The missing (A, D, r) diagram: Introduction

 In general, it is convenient to summarize it into a diagram, usually called {\it Blaschke-Santal\'o diagram}.
 It represents the set of possible values of the triple that can be reached by a convex set (suitably normalized).
 Among the 20 possible choices of this three geometric quantities, L. Santal\'o completely solved in his work the 6 cases $(A,P,w)$, $(A,P,r)$, $(A,P,R)$, $(A,D,w)$, $(P,D,w)$, $(D,r,R)$ and gave a partial solution to $(D,R,w)$ and $(r,R,w)$.
 These two last cases were eventually solved by M. Hernandez Cifre and S. Segura Gomis in \cite{Hernandez00DCG}.
-In a series of papers with collaborators, M. Hernandez Cifre has also been able to prove complete systems of inequalities in the cases $(A,D,R)$, $(P,D,R)$ \cite{Hernandez02Arch}, in the cases $(A,r,R)$, $(P,r,R)$ \cite{Hernandez03Mon} and finally in the case $(D,r,w)$ \cite{Hernandez00AMM}.
+In a series of papers with collaborators, M. Hernandez Cifre has also been able to prove complete systems of inequalities in the cases